-I have selected the required Wendel and Popovich text and the recommended French text because those texts focus on California statutory law and California case law regarding intestate succession, wills, and trusts because almost all graduates of the College of Law sit for the California Bar Exam.
-Information posted to The State Bar of California website regarding the CA Bar Exam reads:
+I have selected the required Wendel and Popovich text and the recommended French text because those texts focus on California statutory law and California case law regarding intestate succession, wills, and trusts.
+Almost all graduates of the College of Law sit for the California Bar Exam.
+Information regarding intestate succession, wills, and trusts topics which may be tested appear on the State Bar of California website.